 Sending large files to CodeTwo Technical Support

-You need to send large set of diagnostic files to CodeTwo.
+You need to send a large set of diagnostic files to CodeTwo.

 - Applies to: Other